 Breaking up with Forestry

-Yesterday, I pulled the plug with Forestry.
-I was tempted to install Netlify CMS on my site but I just went with the traditional way of writing content in Hugo:
+Yesterday, I pulled the plug on Forestry.
+I was tempted to install Netlify CMS on my website, but I went the traditional way of writing content in Hugo:

 hugo new my-awesome-content.md.
-It sucks but I just have to live with it.
-Don’t get me wrong, Forstry is a great content manager but it irks me everytime I merge my content branch with my master branch.
+It sucks but I have to live with it.
+Don’t get me wrong, Forestry is a great content manager while using git, but it irks me every time I merge my content branch with my main branch.

-Forestry is a git-based static CMS.
-If you’re using JAMstack with your website, you’re most likely be familiar with it.
-You write the content and the app handles the pushing of the commits.
-The way it designs the editor is solely based on your front matter.
-It also has an Instant Preview feature where you can preview the content before you hit “Publish.”
+Forestry is a git-based static Content Management System.
+If you’re using JAMStack, you’re most likely familiar with it.
+You write the content and the app pushes it to your repository.
+The editor is based on your front matter.
+It also has an Instant Preview feature where you can preview the content before you hit Publish.

 A generous free plan is available.
-It lets you host 3 sites and invite 3 users/website.
-Git sync, Forestry Remote (it lets you install Forestry on your website by visiting yoursite.com/admin) and many more.
+It lets you host 3 sites and invite 3 users per website.
+You also have Git sync, Forestry remote (it lets you install Forestry on your website via the admin link of your choice), and many more.
 You can visit their pricing page for more information.

 I’ve been using Forestry for a while.
-Actually, I’ve started using it 2 years ago but I abandoned the development of my website because I got busy with work.
-It was a trial and error stage because I was fairly new to git and static sites.
-I also utilized Netlify’s Victor Hugo template because I was using Hugo and my website was hosted then in Netlify.
-Right now, I’m using Github Pages + Cloudflare for my website.
+I started using it 2 years ago, but I abandoned website development because I was busy with work.
+It was a trial and error as I was new to git and static site generators.
+I initially used Netlify’s Victor Hugo template because I was using Hugo and my website was previously hosted in Netlify.
+I’m currently using GitHub Pages and Cloudflare.

-For my current setup, I have 3 branches in my git repo.
-The master branch, the content, and for development.
-It irks me everytime I try to merge my content branch with my master branch because Forestry creates a new commit everytime I save or update a content.
-I know this is automatic but if you’re concerned with the cleanliness of your git commits, you shouldn’t opt with external content managers.
-It would be best if your files stay local until you’re ready to commit them to your repo.
+I have 3 branches in my repository: the main branch, the content branch, and the development branch.
+It irks me every time I try to merge my content branch with my main branch because Forestry creates a new commit whenever I save or update content.
+I know this is automatic, but if you’re concerned with the cleanliness of your git commits, you shouldn’t opt for external content managers.
+It’s best if your files stay local until you’re ready to commit them on your repo.

 This work is licensed under CC BY-SA 4.0